golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 ### Permissions chains

-To transfer some set of permissions to external entity, Golem Factory has to sign it's certificate.
-This will create certificates chain, that will be later validated by Agent application.
-For signature to be valid, both certificate and it's parent has to contain specific allowance (or `all`).
+To transfer some set of permissions to external entity, Golem Factory has to sign its certificate.
+This will create certificates chain that will be later validated by Agent application.
+For signature to be valid, both certificate and its parent has to contain specific allowance (or `all`).

 For example, if we have hierarchy: